How life insurance, probate, and wills work

 Can you use a will to change a life insurance policy beneficiary?

-If you have named beneficiaries to your life insurance policy, such as a family member or any other person, you don’t need to worry about your life insurance proceeds getting stuck in probate.
-Take comfort in the fact that your life insurance proceeds will go directly to your named beneficiary upon your death.
 If you need any advice on how to update or augment your current life insurance coverage, give our licensed brokers a call.
-They are happy to help you with any insurance questions you may have.
+We’re happy to help you with any insurance questions you may have!

 - Probate is the legal process to validate your last will and testament in order to settle your assets after your death